Avoiding a Long-Term Injury

 Let’s have a look at some of the reasons why you might be injured:

-- Too much, too soon.
 You have great intentions, but your execution is poor.
 New to running?
 Go super slow and really short.
 I know!
-It feels worthless and useless.
-Trust us, it’s not.
+It feels like you’re not even breaking a sweat.
+Trust us, it’s for the best.
 The easier and slower you go, the less sore you’ll be and the more likely you’ll be able to repeat your effort.
-Don’t go batshit crazy and run the fastest and farthest you’ve ever run to prove a point.
+It sounds silly to run for a short period of time knowing you have a race on the horizon, but going slow and steady will get you to where you want to go.

 If you have an injury, you really want it gone.
 The longer that bad boy sticks around, the worse you feel about yourself and the less you feel like a real runner.